verrazzano/docs/content/en/docs/setup/multicluster/multicluster.md

       server: "${ADMIN_K8S_SERVER_ADDRESS}"
     EOF
     ```

-3. Obtain the credentials for scraping metrics from the managed cluster.
-Use the following instructions to write the credentials to a file named `managed1.yaml` in the current folder.
+1. Obtain the CA certificate used by the managed cluster.
+Use the following instructions to write the CA certificate as part of a secret to a file named `managed1.yaml` in the current folder.
    ```
    $ export KUBECONFIG=$KUBECONFIG_MANAGED1
    $ CA_SECRET_FILE=managed1.yaml